saedHasan/setup-jenkins-awsEC2/README.md

 Note: If you want to connect using SSH , use the terminal if you are on MacOS , or PuTTY if you are on Windows.

-Step b: Downloading and installing Jenkins
+Step b: Downloading and installing Jenkins:

 Completing the previous steps enables you to download and install Jenkins on AWS.
 To download and install Jenkins: